redteamcaliber/Lalevoo/README.md

 # Lalevoo
 Text Steganography In Farsi Language

 Lalevoo was a hobby project (result of a “Challenge accepted” type of conversation with one of my friends).
-It combines the **Kashida** and **White-Space** methods for hiding the message into the cover text.
-Using both this techniques at same time, allowed me to hide more message (bits) in less cover text.
+It combines the **Kashida** and **White-Space** methods for hiding the message into the cover text.By using this techniques , I was able to hide more message (bits) in less cover text.
 It still needs more tweaks and tricks to become a complete project.
 Some of the TODOs are:

 1. Message text compression
 2. Exploiting the Kashida/Space frequency in the cover text for encoding bits with less changes in the cover text